ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_data_inputs.md

 The `ve_run` command automatically checks the dimensions of model data variables when they are loaded from file and verifies that the dimension lengths and any coordinates (such as `x` and `y` locations) are congruent with the model configuration.

-### Model outputs

-The [data outputs section](./core_configuration.md#data-output-settings) in the core configuration controls which data are written out as the simulation progresses.
-The data will be written out in NetCDF files with the same axis structures as the inputs.

 ## Other data inputs